lmco/mcf/doc/tutorial-004:-mass-plugin.md

 to create an EJS file that will render when showing the home page for our plugin.

-To begin we'll create a file called `home.ejs` and add some header content, a form, and a table where the results will be displayed.
+To begin we'll create a file called `home.ejs` in the plugin root directory and add some header content, a form, and a table where the results will be displayed.

 ```ejs
 <h1>Mass Rollup Tool</h1>